microsoft/vscode-docs/docs/languages/python_b.md

 > Tip: these extensions are dynamically queried.
 Read the description and reviews to decide which extension is best for you.
 See more in the [Marketplace](https://marketplace.visualstudio.com/vscode).

-The examples in this document will use [Don Jayamanne's Python Extension](https://marketplace.visualstudio.com/items?itemName=donjayamanne.python) as it has the highest number of downloads and the most features.
+The examples in this document will use [Don Jayamanne's Python Extension](https://marketplace.visualstudio.com/items?itemName=donjayamanne.python), which has the highest number of downloads and the most features.

 ## Code Completion

-[Intellisense](/docs/editor/editingevolved#_intellisense) is intelligent code completion (in-context method and variable suggestions) across all your files and for built-in and thirty-party modules.
+Python extensions support code completion and Intellisense.
+[Intellisense](/docs/editor/editingevolved#_intellisense) is a general term for a number of features, including intelligent code completion (in-context method and variable suggestions) across all your files and for built-in and thirty-party modules.

 Quickly see methods, class members, and documentation.